Shares in SocGen's car leasing arm ALD open above IPO price

-PARIS, June 16 The shares of Societe Generale's car leasing arm ALD Automotive opened higher on Friday, trading above their initial public offering price of 14.30 euros.
+PARIS, June 16 (Reuters) - The shares of Societe Generale's car leasing arm ALD Automotive opened higher on Friday, trading above their initial public offering price of 14.30 euros.

 By 0710 GMT, ALD shares were trading at 14.50 euros while shares in parent French bank SocGen were up 0.84 percent at 46.80 euros.